chsEngineer13/geo/docker/README.rst

     Depending on platform, Docker's install instructions and packages sometimes set things up so that you do not have to use sudo docker, e.g. by putting your user in the docker group.
-Other times, you will have to perform such steps yourself, according to the instructions,then log out and back in.
+Other times, you will have to perform such steps yourself, according to the instructions, then log out and back in.
 In some environments, such as Arch Linux, you may need to manually start the docker service after installing Docker.

 Other Repos